hackerschoice/hackerschoice.github.io/segfault/faq/index.md

 1. **When does it self-destruct?**
    Immediately on log out or when you type `halt`.
 Your server shuts down and all system data and memory is wiped.
 Your private data in /sec and /root is only accessible while your server is running.
 When you log back in using the same `SECRET` then your server starts up again and your (old) private data is attached again to /sec (encrypted).
 You can wipe all data (including your encrypted data) by typing `destruct`.

-1. **How long will the server run?**
-   Forever if you stay logged in (active session) or log in at least once every 7 days.
-Auto-shutdown may occur if there is no shell running (in tmux or screen) and nobody has logged in for 1.5 days.
-A server may shut down during major software upgrades or due to abuse.
-No data in /sec is ever deleted or lost (even if shut down) and your data in /sec becomes available again on your next log in (but you may have to start your background processes again).
-These limits to not apply to [cool users](../upgrade/).

-1. **Why are my changes lost?**<a id="lost"></a>
-   Data in your home directory and in /sec, /onion and /everyone are never lost.
-They are permanent (unless you delete the data).
-Data in (/usr, /tmp, ...) is only valid for the duration of the session and will disappear when you log out.
-You can use `apt install` and `pipx install` etc but the package can only be used until you log out.
-Alternatively you can install any package to `/sec/usr`.

 1. **What EXIT IP is used?**
    There are 3 or more _EXIT IP_ lines shown during log in.
 These are the VPN providers through which your outgoing traffic is routed.
 Each of your outgoing connections leaves through a different EXIT (multipath routing).
 The VPN Exit Nodes cycle every few days.